 Brothers David and Ritchie Henman, their cousin Jim Henman, and friend Myles Goodwyn came together as a quartet.
 A record deal came quickly with Aquarius and they relocated to Montreal to record their first album, Goodwyn composing most of the tracks.
 “Fast Train” was immediately picked up by radio stations across the country and just squeaked into the Top 40, prompting Aquarius to agree to release a second album from the group.
 Cousin Jim left the band and was replaced by Montrealer Jim Clench.
 Feeling the band had tremendous potential, Aquarius summoned producer Ralph Murphy with the mission of giving them an international hit.
 They covered Hot Chocolate’s song “You Could Have Been a Lady” which made the Top 5 and peaked at #32 on the U.S. charts.
 The album went Gold which was not an easy task in the early 70s.
 After the record, the Henman brothers left and auditions resulted in Jerry Mercer and Gary Moffet joining.
 Album number three hit store shelves in 1973 and spawned a couple of hits including “Lady Run, Lady Hide”.
 Goodwyn and Clench began hitting their stride as composers and wrote most of the album’s tracks.

 For the purposes of our favourites list, we are most concerned, however, with album number four.
 Stand Back was released in 1975.
 All tracks were Goodwyn and Clench originals and the album attained double-platinum sales.
 The album opener “Oowatanite”, composed by Jim Clench, was, itself, covered by artists as far away as South Africa (Clout).
 Four tracks charted in the Canadian Top 30, two of which made the Top 5.
-One of these, composed by Goodwyn, is our 7th favourite song of all-time by a Canadian artist.
+One of these, composed by Goodwyn, is one of our favourite songs of all-time by a Canadian artist.
 Its long name is “Tonight Is a Wonderful Time to Fall in Love“.
 The name of the band, of course, is April Wine.

 Most interestingly, after Randy Bachman had departed from the Guess Who at their pinnacle of success to form Bachman-Turner Overdrive, Jim Clench left April Wine after this blockbuster album to join Bachman in his new band.